 The high cost of textbooks is a well-publicized problem for students in higher education.
 Initial data indicates that one-third of high financial need students at Boston College do not buy any course materials.
 Actual costs for course materials may be over $1000 per semester, double the maximum allotment from financial aid.
 In order to address the escalating cost of academic resources the University Libraries and the Center for Teaching Excellence are offering a small grant program to support full-time faculty who revise their curriculum to include high quality affordable materials to support student learning at minimal cost.

-The new curriculum resources may be newly-created teaching materials, publicly accessible materials and subscribed resources (from the Boston College Libraries) or any combination of the three.
+The new curriculum resources may be newly-created teaching materials, publicly accessible materials, subscribed resources (from the Boston College Libraries), use of Canvas or Library Reserves to replace a coursepack or any combination of the four.

 The application process for support will be competitive.
-A limited number of grants will be available in the amount of $2000 each.
+A limited number of grants will be available.

 Applications will be evaluated on the following criteria: